milanogrizovic/gitops-k8s/minikube/README.md

 Append 127.0.0.1 hello-world.info to your /etc/hosts file on MacOS (NOTE: Do NOT use the Minikube IP)

 Run minikube tunnel ( Keep the window open.
 After you entered the password there will be no more messages, and the cursor just blinks)
+NOTE: service needs to be of type LoadBalancer for tunnel to work (or NodePort)

 Hit the hello-world.info ( or whatever host you configured in the yaml file) in a browser